 - a.
 The desirability of acquainting potential students and their parents with the University and its facilities. - b.
-The reluctance of the University to create undue hardship for neighbors due to parking required for large events in the Field House. - c.
-The desirability of protecting the rights of students and faculty to park in reserved spaces on the campus. - d.
+The reluctance of the University to create undue hardship for neighbors due to parking required for large events in the Field House.

+- c.
+The desirability of protecting the rights of faculty to park in reserved spaces on the campus. - d.
 The costs of making facilities available to campus and off-campus organizations. - e.
 The limitation of the use of University facilities for fund raising or solicitation of funds to University-wide and University-sponsored activities.
-(Collection of dues from members of University-recognized organizations is not considered fund raising.)
+(Collection of dues from members of University-recognized organizations is not considered fund raising.) - f.

-- f.
 The denial of the use of University facilities for private financial gain. - g.
 The special requirements which apply to the use of the Robertson Memorial Field House, the Bradley Student Center, and Neumiller Lecture Hall (see Policies for Specific Facilities, below). - h.
-The Registrar has the responsibility for scheduling the use of academic classrooms and auditoriums for each semester and for the first week of each interim or summer session.
-Thereafter, scheduling becomes the responsibility of the Director of Conference Facilities. - i.
+The Registrar has the responsibility for scheduling the use of academic classrooms and auditoriums.
+After the second full week of classes in a regular semester or a comparable date in Summer and Interims, scheduling occurs through the Student Center Scheduling Office. - i.
 The opportunity of University curricular departments or divisions, University faculty organizations, and chartered student organizations to schedule use of Bradley University facilities subject to limitations governing the use of the facility in question.